You can make 100% Sprouted Whole Wheat Burger Buns that are light and fluffy!

 I missed having great buns for our burgers, BBQ chicken, and pulled pork—brushed with butter and toasted right on the grill with crisp edges and a soft interior.

+These buns have a rich flavor and soft texture so different from any sprouted wheat you’ll find in stores.
 I just love it when good for you food tastes this good!
 So good, you may just grab the butter and forget the burgers. 😉

 Three Keys to Making Light & Fluffy Sprouted Wheat Buns